-Self-motivated people, they are the antithesis of people waiting for things happen on their own.
-Dr. Seuss in his book: Oh The Places You'll Go, writes:
+Self-motivated people are an antithesis to people who wait for things to happen on their own.
+Dr. Seuss, in his book: "Oh The Places You'll Go," writes:

-You have brains in your head.
+"You have brains in your head.

 You have feet in your shoes